juniorgasparotto/GraphExpression/README.md

 The extension method `AsExpression` is responsible for creating the complex expression.
 This method will browse through all the nodes from the root to the last descendant.
 This method contains the following parameters:

-* `ComplexExpressionFactory factory = null`: This parameter must be used when you need to change or extend the default behavior of creating an expression of complex graphs.
+* `ComplexExpressionFactory factory = null`: This parameter must be used when you need to change or extend the default behavior of creating a complex graph.
 The topic [Customizing complex expressions](https://github.com/juniorgasparotto/GraphExpression#impl-factory-expression-complex) back all the information of how to extend the default behavior.
-* `bool deep = false`: When `true` the expression will be set so deep, that is, when possible, will repeat entities that have already been navigated.
+* `bool deep = false`: When `true` the expression will be deep, that is, when possible, will repeat entities that have already been navigated.
 See the topic [Deep search](https://github.com/juniorgasparotto/GraphExpression/blob/master/doc/concept.md#search-deep) to understand the purpose of this functionality.

-This method is available in all .NET objects, simply reference the `using GraphExpression` namespace.
+This method is available in all .NET objects, simply add the namespace reference: `using GraphExpression` .

 **Conclusion:**

-In this topic we saw how simple it is to navigate complex objects opening paths for other features like polls and into.
+In this topic we saw how simple it is to navigate complex objects, opening paths to research into and.

 See also the topic [Creating complex entities with graph and mathematical expression](https://github.com/juniorgasparotto/GraphExpression#impl-factory-entity-complex), it will show another way to create complex objects.

-## Standard elements of an expression of graphs to complex types
+## Standard elements of a graph for complex types

 The elements of a complex expression ( `Expression<object>` ) can vary between the following types: